-The evolving COVID-19 health crisis continues to be a challenge to all of us.
-We want existing clients to know that the legal matters we are assisting with remain very important to us.
-And potential clients should know we will treat them with the same compassionate and effective counsel we are known for.
+The evolving COVID-19 health crisis continues to be a challenge to everyone.
+Our clients should know that the legal matters we are assisting them with remain very important to us.
+We remain committed to providing clients with the same compassionate and effective counsel we are known for.
 Information regarding our firm, and the courts, is provided below to keep everyone in our circle up to date.

 Antonelli & Antonelli is Operating at Full Capacity

-On March 23, 2020, our offices transitioned to remote work in order to simultaneously protect the health of our staff and operate as close to normal as possible.
-We are proud to say that we have had no reduction in staff nor in compensation during this difficult time.
+On March 23, 2020, our offices transitioned to remote work in order to simultaneously protect the health of our staff and operate as closely to normal as possible.
+We are proud to say we have had no reduction in staff, nor in compensation, during this difficult time.
 We all remain here for you.

 Continual Updates on Surrogate’s Court Operations as They Evolve

-We have been keeping our clients updated in real-time with respect to Surrogate’s Court operations as New York State sets up virtual courthouses statewide.
+We have been keeping our clients updated in real-time with respect to Surrogate’s Court operations as the New York State and New York City court systems begin to reopen.

 Further, uncontested COVID-related estate matters are now deemed essential and may be filed.